AnnaBalabushko/Lab/README.md

 exploit
 # Exploit Payload Sender

+This is a python version of a metasploit module that exploits a known vulnerability in UnrealIRCd 3.2.8.1.
-This Python script is designed to send reverse shell payloads to a target system, allowing you to exploit a vulnerable service on that system.
+It is designed to send reverse shell payloads to a target system, allowing you to exploit a vulnerable service on that system.
 The script supports three types of payloads: Python, Netcat, and Bash.
 After executing, the script attempts to establish a reverse shell connection from the target back to your local machine.

 ## Overview